 Like it or not, humans are incredibly conditioned to make snap judgments, sometimes only on a subconscious level.
 When it comes to the appearance of a business website, cleanliness and a professional appearance makes us feel like we can trust the company.

 As an example, think about searching for a restaurant in a town you’ve never been to.
 If the photos on their website are blurry and were clearly taken without effort, subconsciously we may think the restaurant doesn’t value quality.
 Would you want to eat somewhere your perception is telling you is low-quality?
-Probably not. (see example)
+Probably not.
+(Example: “The Importance of Professional Photos”)

 The same concept translates across any industry.
 The way people perceive your website through imagery can determine whether or not they commit to your service.